michaelmusty/.dotfiles/README.md

 ### Vim

-The majority of the Vim configuration is just setting options, with a few mappings.
+The majority of the Vim configuration is just setting options, with a fair few mappings and remappings, both global and buffer-local.
 I try not to deviate too much from the Vim defaults behavior in terms of interactive behavior and keybindings.
 It's extensively commented, mostly because I was reading through it one day and realized I'd forgotten what half of it did.
 System-specific configuration files go in `~/.vim/config`.

 #### Filetypes